Waafi Bank Technographics

 Discover the latest software purchases and digital transformation initiatives being undertaken by Waafi Bank and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 21 Waafi Bank employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Waafi Bank has purchased the following applications: GoDaddy for Application Hosting and Computing Services in 2020, Oracle Asset Liability Management for Asset and Wealth Management in 2022, Microsoft 365 for Collaboration in 2021 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Waafi Bank has purchased the following applications: Oracle Banking Digital Experience Cloud Service for Digital Banking in 2022, Microsoft 365 for Collaboration in 2021, WooCommerce for eCommerce in 2023 and the related IT decision-makers and key stakeholders.

 We have been analyzing Waafi Bank revenues, which have grown to $3.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Waafi Bank intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.